Elering/estfeed-datahub-docs/eng/40-migration.md

 - Joint Invoice billing metadata can be added as Customer metadata.
 - Datahub now generates GENERAL_SERVICE agreements automatically and distributes this knowledge to grid operator and named supplier
 - Added support for technical users in the API authentication and authorization.
+- The process of receiving and processing metering data has become asynchronous.
+The processing result can be obtained from the `/meter-data/status` service.